 We often get asked 'How do I get my towels to dry better or improve their absorbency?

-Add 1/2 cup of Bicarbonate of Soda to the rinse cycle, following same directions above.
+Add ½ cup of Bicarb Soda to the rinse cycle, following the same directions as above.

-Important: do not add both the vinegar & Bicarb to the same wash at the same time as they do different jobs.
-The vinegar is an acid whereas the Bicarb is alkaline.
+Do not add both the vinegar & bicarb to the same wash at the same time as they do different jobs.
+The vinegar is an acid whereas the bicarb is alkaline.